 Maneuvering mode is provided for extremely slow travel.
-The 1st gear and the reverse gear provided maneuvering are as gears.
+The 1st gear and the reverse gear are provided as maneuvering gears.
 Maneuvering mode is not available in the other gears.
-To engage maneuvering mode, select 1st gear or reverse gear "R" using " $\widehat{\mathbf{1}}$ " or " $\overset{\Gamma}{\mathbf{V}}$ " key.
+To engage maneuvering mode, select 1st gear or reverse gear "R" using "↑" or "♥" key.
 When in maneuvering mode, the clutch control differs from the normal driving mode.
 The accelerator pedal controls the clutch action just like a clutch pedal would.
 This control is available from 0 to 70% of the accelerator pedal stroke.
 Over 70% of the stroke, the clutch is fully engaged, and a change will be made from maneuvering mode into setting off mode.
 The vehicle may accelerate suddenly.